A Review of Neural Networks in Precipitation Prediction: Literature Survey

+Beyond the training process, loss functions also play a crucial role in precipitation prediction because rainfall distributions are highly skewed\cite{Alcantara2020}.
+Standard regression losses such as mean squared error (MSE), mean absolute error (MAE), and their combination \cite{PREDRNNwang18}, remain widely used due to their stable optimization behavior:

+where $\hat{y}_i$ and $y_i$ denote the predicted and observed precipitation of the index $i$, respectively.
+However, these standard losses are often dominated by high-frequency but low-intensity samples, which systematically bias the model toward underestimating rare but high-impact precipitation events.
+To address this class imbalance, weighted loss functions are employed to assign higher importance to moderate and heavy rainfall regions\cite{shi2017deep}\cite{Franch2020}\cite{Hess2022}.
+For example, weighted MSE:

+where $w(\cdot)$ denotes an intensity-dependent weight that increases with rainfall magnitude, thereby encouraging the model to focus more on extreme precipitation.
+However, temporal imbalance also exists in predictive sequences: later predicted frames are typically harder due to error accumulation, yet standard MAE/MSE assigns an equal penalty to all frames.
+Ma et al. proposed focal frame loss (FFL), which adaptively reweights each predicted frame according to its relative prediction difficulty, yielding focal-frame variants of MAE/MSE (FF-MAE/FF-MSE) and improving multiple radar nowcasting models without extra training overhead\cite{Ma2022FFLOSS}.
+Similar cost-sensitive formulations are frequently adopted to reduce the dominance of non-rain samples during training.
+A practical alternative frequently adopted in precipitation modeling is to operate in logarithmic space, which stabilizes gradients in a gamma-like distribution of the rain amount\cite{Campos2023}:

+Another logarithmic loss function, which combines the stability of mean squared error for small deviations with robustness to outliers, is named log-cosh loss\cite{Ayzel2020}:

+Adversarial or generative training strategies have also become important in precipitation nowcasting to improve spatial realism.
+A typical objective combines reconstruction and adversarial terms is defined as follows\cite{YOU2023}:

+where $\mathcal{L}_{\mathrm{rec}}$ denotes the reconstruction loss, $\mathcal{L}_{\mathrm{adv}}$ penalizes unrealistic rainfall structures and reduces the spatial smoothing effects of pixel-wise losses, and $\lambda$ serves as a weighting hyperparameter to balance the two objectives.

+Finally, recent studies have explored training objectives aligned with operational verification metrics such as the critical success index (CSI) or the false alarm ratio (FAR)\cite{KIM2024}.
+By integrating these metrics through differentiable surrogate losses, researchers can predict the initiation and evolution of heavy rainfall systems more reliably.

-\subsection{Modern technologies: introduction of datasets}
+\subsection{Modern Technologies: Introduction of Datasets}

-Building on these statistical foundations, modern society has been witnessing extensive applications of machine learning in precipitation prediction.
-These approaches marked a paradigm shift from linear regression-based frameworks toward models capable of capturing nonlinear relationships within high-dimensional atmospheric data.
-A key factor of this transition has been the increasing availability of large-scale, high-quality datasets which provide spatio-temporally consistent records of atmospheric variables for training and benchmarking.
+A key factor for the rapid development of neural networks is the increasing availability of large-scale, high-quality datasets which provide spatiotemporal records of atmospheric variables for training and benchmarking.
 Therefore, we concluded a series of the most commonly used datasets prior to introducing machine learning models.